elarsiad/deep-learning-for-wind-shear-prediction/README.md

 ## Acknowledgements

-This analysis was completed as my research project for my master degree at University of Washington.
+This analysis was completed as a research project required for a master's degree at the University of Washington.